-When is the last time scheduled a rest day?
-I am not talking about spending the day in bed because of your chronic illness flared and made leaving it impossible.
-What I am asking is, when did you last choose a day to relax, give your body a break, allow yourself to chill out in front of the television for no reason other than you wanted to?
+When was the last time scheduled a rest day?
+I am not talking about spending the day in bed because your chronic illness flared and made leaving it impossible.
+What I am asking is, when did you last choose a day to relax, give your body a break, and allow yourself to chill out in front of the television for no reason other than you wanted to?

 I don’t need a rest day